tpeterka/mfa/draw/README.md

-# Diy2-draw
+# draw

-Diy2-draw demonstrates how to develop a webGL renderer to draw geometry contained in a diy2 output file.
-This particular example draws the ouput of [tess2](https://github.com/diatomic/tess2), a Delaunay and Voronoi tessellation library based on [diy2](https://github.com/diatomic/diy2).
+Draw is a webGL renderer to draw geometry contained in a diy2 output file produced by MFA

 The key features are:

 - C++, DIY, MPI server using a node.js addon reads the data
-- two versions of client-server connection
-    - separate client and server connected by websockets
-    - combined client and server in a standalone app using node webkit (nwjs)
+- Combined client and server in a standalone app using node webkit (nwjs)
 - Javascript / webGL rendering on the client (using three.js rendering library instead of webGL directly)

 The steps to build and run the example are below.